Extension Guide¶

 4) Ship Skills In Extension Packages¶

-Extension packages can also ship skills by including a top-level bub_skills/ directory in the distribution.
+Extension packages can also ship skills by including a top-level skills/ directory in the distribution.

 Example layout: